-By Clàudia Martínez, on 04 March 2021
+By Clàudia Martínez, on 5 April 2023

-What is a Good Facebook Engagement Rate?
+What Is a Good Facebook Engagement Rate?

-For calculating your engagement rate on Facebook you need to:
+To calculate your engagement rate on Facebook you need to:

 - Multiply by 100